Mitt Romney dog incident

-During a 1983 family vacation, American politician Mitt Romney drove 12 hours with his dog on top of the car in a windshield-equipped carrier.
+During a 1983 family vacation, American businessman and future politician Mitt Romney drove 12 hours with his dog on top of the car in a windshield-equipped carrier.
 This incident became the subject of negative media attention and political attacks on Romney in both the 2008 and the 2012 presidential elections.

 Road trip in 1983

 In June 1983, the Romney family left their Belmont, Massachusetts home on their way to Romney's parents' cottage in Beach O' Pines, Ontario for an annual vacation along the shore of Lake Huron.
 Their dog, Seamus, rode in a carrier on the roof of the family's Chevrolet Caprice station wagon for the 12-hour trip.
 Romney had built a windshield for the carrier to make the ride more comfortable for the dog.
 During the 650 mi trip, Seamus got diarrhea.
-The Romneys were first alerted to the Irish Setter’s bowel issues when Tagg noticed brown liquid pouring down the back window, followed immediately by him and his younger brothers yelling in disgust.
+The Romneys were first alerted to the Irish Setter's bowel issues when son Tagg Romney noticed brown liquid pouring down the back window, followed immediately by him and his younger brothers yelling in disgust.
 Romney stopped at a gas station to wash the dog, the carrier, and the car.
 With Seamus back in the carrier, the family continued on their way.

 Seamus the dog

 Seamus (/'ʃeɪməs/ SHAY-məs), an Irish Setter, was an active, outgoing dog, and was the Romney family's first pet dog.
 It is generally reported that, a few years after his ride to Canada, Seamus was given to Mitt Romney's sister, Jane Romney Robinson of California, who said, "He kept ending up at the pound.
 They were worried about him getting hit crossing the street.
 We had more space, so he could roam more freely."
 The dog's date of death is unknown, but Robinson stated that Seamus lived to a "ripe old age" on her farm in California.

-Two of Romney's heirs, however, are reported to have casually contradicted this, off record, saying Seamus actually ran away once the family reached their destination.